Belgian railway line 36: Inclined Planes of Liège

-Between Ans and Liège the railway line has to descend 358 feet within less than 5 miles.
+Between Ans and Liège, the railway line has to descend 109 m (358 ft) within less than 8 km (5 mi).
 This steep incline was initially negotiated with the help of a fixed engine driving an endless rope that was used to haul the trains without the help of a locomotive.
 After the late 1860s, special banking locomotives were used and the fixed engine was discarded.
-Another line (line 36A) was built to bypass the incline but this line is only used by freight trains.
+Another line (line 36A) was built to bypass the incline, but this line is only used by freight trains.

 When line 36 was electrified in 1955, most of the trains still needed a banking engine.
 Currently, some trains are powerful enough to climb the incline without a helper and the rest are provided with two locomotives.
 The rear engine is no longer removed at Ans in order to save time.